Best Mocktail Recipes

 Ingredients

-• 1 small green apple cored, cut into quarters, unpeeled
+• 1 green apple cored and cut into chunks

 Instructions